-Subject IFC Standards EBRD Requirements Turkish Legislation Gaps Responsibilities for filling the gaps concerned parties may file actions against the expropriation procedure or appraised values and errors of fact before judicial courts.
-Reference can also be made to the Law on the Use of the Right to Petition no 3071 and Law on the Right to Information No 4982 Right to Information No 4982 states "Institutions are required to apply administrative and technical measures to provide every kind of information and document, with the exceptions set out in this law, to provide the information for applicants; and to review and decide on the applications for access to information promptly, effectively and correctly."
+Subject IFC Standards EBRD Requirements Turkish Legislation Gaps Responsibilities for filling the gaps or appraised values and errors of fact before judicial courts.
+Reference can also be made to the Law on the Use of the Right to Petition no 3071 and Law on the Right to Information No 4982 Right to Information No 4982 states "Institutions are required to apply administrative and technical measures to provide every kind of information and document, with the exceptions set out in this law, to provide the information for applicants; and to review and decide on the applications for access to information promptly, effectively an correctly." e de